huaweicloud/terraform-provider-huaweicloud/docs/resources/ga_listener.md

 * `description` - (Optional, String) Specifies the information about the listener.
   The value can contain 0 to 255 characters.
 The following characters are not allowed: <>

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the listener.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the listener.

-  Changing this parameter will create a new resource.

 <a name="Listener_PortRange"></a>
 The `PortRange` block supports: